thma/WhyHaskellMatters/README.md

 >
 > quoted from [Wikipedia](https://en.wikipedia.org/wiki/First-class_function)

+We'll go through this one by one:

+### functions can be assigned to variables exactly as any other other values

 Let's have a look how this looks like in Haskell.
-First we define some basic values:
+First we define some simple values:

 ```haskell
 -- define constant `aNumber` with a value of 42.